 Safeguard your bank balance and water supply by following the simple steps outlined here, for more detailed information download the 'Wrap up warm' leaflet below.

-• Make sure you know where your stoptap is and that it is working
+- Make sure you know where your stoptap is and that it is working

-• If properties are unoccupied for a long time turn off the stopcock.
+- If properties are left empty for a long time, turn off the stoptap

 What to do if a pipe freezes

 - Turn off the water supply with the stoptap

 - Open affected tap and slowly and thaw with hot water bottles or towel soaked in hot water

 - Do not thaw frozen pipes with a naked flame or blowtorch

 What to do if a pipe bursts